 Submit your completed online application, which includes:

-Former/Maiden Name: Please provide us with your former/maiden name if you have one.
-When requesting transcripts, please ask the sending institution to indicate your current name and former/maiden name.
+Former/Birth Name: Please provide us with your former/birth name if you have one.
+When requesting transcripts, please ask the sending institution to indicate your current name and former/birth name.

-In order to qualify for the in-state residency tuition rate, you must provide residency documentation indicating you have lived in New York State (NYS) 12 months before your semester start date.
+To qualify for the in-state residency tuition rate, you must provide residency documentation indicating you have lived in New York State (NYS) 12 months before your semester start date.

 If accepted, you will need to upload three documents to qualify for the in-state tuition rate.
 See Required Documents for Residency Application for more information.